euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Because of this, the EVC's execution context maintains a `checksInProgress` mutex that is acquired before unwinding the sets of accounts and vaults that need checking.
 This mutex is also checked during operations that alter these sets.
 If it did not do this, then information cached by the higher-level unwinding function (such as the sizes of the sets) could become inconsistent with the underlying storage, which could be used to bypass these critical checks.

-#### impersonationInProgress
+#### controlCollateralInProgress

-The typical use-case for impersonation is for a liability vault to seize collateral assets during a liquidation flow.
+The typical use-case for collateral control is for a liability vault to seize collateral assets during a liquidation flow.

 However, when interacting with complicated vaults that may invoke external contracts during a withdraw/transfer, a liability vault may want to ensure that no *other* collaterals are removed during the seizure.

-In order to simplify the implementation of this check, the `impersonateLock` mutex is locked while invoking a collateral vault during the `impersonate` flow.
+In order to simplify the implementation of this check, the `controlCollateralInProgress` mutex is locked while invoking a collateral vault during the `controlCollateral` flow.
 While locked, no accounts' collateral or controller sets can be modified.

-Additionally, during an impersonation, the EVC cannot be re-entered via `call`, `batch`, `impersonate` or `permit`.
+Additionally, during collateral control, the EVC cannot be re-entered via `call`, `batch`, `controlCollateral` or `permit`.

 #### Extra Information